Algebraic bounds for heterogeneous site percolation on directed and undirected graphs: Finite graph bounds

 where $d(u,v)$ is the directed distance from $u$ to $v$. \end{theorem} \begin{proof} The statement of the theorem follows immediately if $u$ or $v$ are not strongly connected, as in this case either or both directed connectivities are zero.
 When $u$ and $v$ are strongly connected, the corresponding components of the right PF vector of $A_p$ are both non-zero, $\xi_u>0$, $\xi_v>0$.
 The argument similar to that in the proof of Theorem~\ref{th:chi-out-bound-A} gives the bound

 The pair with smaller prefactor proves (\ref{eq:dir-connectivity-bound}). \end{proof}

-In the case of an undirected graph, where $\tau_{u,v}=\tau_{v,u}$, this immediately gives \begin{corollary} Consider heterogeneous site percolation on a finite undirected graph $\mathcal{G}$ characterized by the weighted adjacency matrix $\mathcal{A}_p$ with the spectral radius $\rho\equiv \rho(A_p)<1$.
-Then, for any pair of vertices, the connectivity is exponentially bounded,
+Theorem \ref{th:dir-connectivity-bound-A} can be interpreted as a bound on the strong connectivity, and an associated bound on strong-cluster susceptibility from Lemma \ref{th:exp-decay-susceptibility}: \begin{corollary} Consider heterogeneous site percolation on a finite digraph $\mathcal{D}$ with $n\equiv |{\cal V}({\cal D})|$ vertices, characterized by the weighted adjacency matrix ${A}_p$ with the spectral radius $\rho\equiv \rho(A_p)<1$.
+Then, for any pair of vertices, the probability that they are in the same strongly connected cluster is exponentially bounded,

-\end{corollary} Of course, the same result can be also obtained directly using the norm bound on the matrix element $(A_p^m)_{uv}$.